 What is needed to enhance fire protection in CA?

-What is the value of local consensus groups like the ACCG? like ACCG?
+What is the value of collaborative partnerships with the USFS, like ACCG?

 Questions developed by Planning work group, 6/25/25:

 How is the Congressman promoting tourism on national forests?

 Congressmen’s position on the sale of public lands in his district, and is he looking for large portions of land to be sold?
 What’s the scale?